 Halloween.
 It’s a time of year when the air gets crisper, the days get shorter, and for many young Americans, the excitement grows in anticipation of shouting, “Trick or Treat?”

 Many Christians refuse to participate in Halloween.
-Some are wary of its pagan origins; others of its dark, ghoulish imagery; still others are concerned for the safety of their children.
-But other Christians choose to partake of the festivities, whether participating in school activities, neighborhood trick-or-treating, or a Halloween alternative, such as Trunk or Treat, at their church or another venue.
+Some are wary of its pagan origins, others of its dark, ghoulish imagery; some are concerned for the safety of their children.
+Still other Christians choose to partake of the festivities, whether participating in school activities, neighborhood trick-or-treating, or a Halloween alternative, such as Trunk or Treat at their church or another venue.

 The name “Halloween” comes from the All Saints Day celebration of the early Christian church, a day set aside for the solemn remembrance of the martyrs.
 “All Hallows Eve,” the evening before All Saints Day, began the time of remembrance.
 “All Hallows Eve” was eventually contracted to “Hallow-e’en,” which became “Halloween.”

 The question is, “How should Christians respond to Halloween?
 Is it irresponsible for parents to let their children trick-or-treat?
-What about Christians who refuse any kind of participation during the season, or are they overreacting?”
+What about Christians who refuse any kind of participation during the season; are they overreacting?”